 Throughout their time in Nursery, children are supported to develop their conversational skills and use language imaginatively during their play.
 We introduce children to new vocabulary in context through play as well as through our 'never heard the word' focus.

 Early reading and writing skills are encouraged within our continuous provision which allows children to freely access mark making materials and books.

-This half term we are reading stories based on our topic 'Let's Get Growing'.
-These include 'Planting a Rainbow', 'Errol's Garden', 'Jack and the Beanstalk', and 'Oliver's Vegetables'.
+This half term we are reading stories based on our topic 'Me and my family'.
+These include 'The family book', 'Home', 'Super duper me', and 'The Enormous Turnip'.

 Counting and number recognition are supported daily though songs, rhymes and games.
 Access to mathematical resources allows children to follow their own interests and begin to solve simple mathematical problems.

 Writing in the Early Years is a whole body experience.
 Children need to develop their large muscles through large movements such as climbing, swinging, pushing and pulling.